peledies/carthing-dev-template/README.md

-# Spotify Car Thing Development on a Mac
+# Spotify Car Thing Development
+This is meant to expedite the development process and was specifically written to be run on Mac.
+I dont see any reason why it wont run on linux as well.
+If you get it to run, please PM me with your harware specs and ill update the compatibility list.

+This has been tested and confirmed to work on the following hardware:
+- 2018 Intel Mac Mini macOs 14.5

 ## Summary